GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/4-extend-interface.md

 ```

-4. Fix the error by adding the required property, plus any of the optional properties that you want to use.
+4. Correct the error by adding the required property, plus any of the optional properties that you want to use.

 ```typescript
 let myIceCream: Sundae = {